Friends of John Clifford PTA

 The FOJC normally meet monthly and meetings typically last for 1 hour.
 Before Covid-19 we held our meetings in the Community Room but for the time being we will be holding our meetings over Zoom.

-Our next meeting will be at 8pm on Tuesday 22nd September 2020.
+Our next meeting will be in the Autumn Term 2021.
 Details of how to join the video call will be shared via the School Gateway App.

 How do I get in touch?